 Why should I choose to have a valuation to list my property for auction?

-Determining a price for your property can be challenging – and your own memories and experiences in the property can influence your decision.
+If not using an agent (don't forget, you can use an agent with Sale Ezy!), determining a price for your property can be challenging – and your own memories and experiences in the property can influence your decision.
 An independent valuation means you have an objective and well-researched figure upon which to base your property reserve price.
 Having the right price can be the difference between a successful sale and no sale at all.

 Your property report can be a valuation from a registered valuer or a valuation report from sites such as RP Data or Pricefinder.
 See the Seller's Toolbox for tips on setting a price.

 Property reports are not viewed by the public but confirm your price setting method for State Government compliance.Ask a Question